themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_epicclient.md

 3. Create a PID
 4. Link PID and location of the data object

 In the tutorial below we will work with a test handle server located at SURFsara.
-That means the PIDs we create are not resolvable via the global handle resolver nor the DOI resolver.
+That means the PIDs we create are not resolvable via the global handle resolver or via the DOI resolver.

 #### For resolving PIDs please use:
 `http://epic3.storage.surfsara.nl:8001`